Aworldc/Npax/README.md

 # Npax
-An npm client.
-But rusty.
+An npm client with an emphasis on scripting, written in rust.